Cause and effects of Tennis Elbow

 We can help you regardless of how far your tennis elbow pain has progressed, but we prefer to see you early on.
 The earlier we see you, the faster you recover.
 Late stage care can be helpful, and we have done it many times.
 We have succeeded when others have failed.
 The long-term effects an elbow injury can be minimized, and the damage sustained corrected; when therapy is targeted and given at a frequency recommended by our clinical chiropractors.
 We can get you better if you let us.
 Call us and live better today.

-The Damaged Tissues in Tennis Elbow?
+What is Damaged in Tennis Elbow?

 There are layers and layers of tissue that surround the elbow.
 The lateral part of the elbow has attachment points for tendons that extend the wrist.
 Also, there is also a series of ligaments that form connections between the bones of the elbow.
 Furthermore, there are nerves, veins, and arteries that pass through the elbow and these too can be damaged as the result of injury or irritation.

 Elbow injury is often related to a small tear in either the tendon or ligament, but can also involve the bone and the nerve.
 As with any damage, the body starts the healing process even if you do nothing.
 So, for some, the initial injury heals, only to reoccur over and over.
 A flare-up occurs each time they partake in activities that are aggravating.
-With each flare-up ( an episode of pain), there is an associated hemorrhagic event, which often leads to the formation of rough, granulated tissue known as scar tissue.
+With each flare-up (an episode of pain), there is an associated hemorrhagic event, which often leads to the formation of rough, granulated tissue known as scar tissue.
 To combat the scar tissue, the body releases collagen.
 Collagen is a protein; the body releases it around the injured area.

-The presence of collagen triggers an inflammatory reaction that could result in a pressure change resulting cutting off or decrease in the flow of blood.
+The presence of collagen triggers an inflammatory reaction that could result in a pressure change resulting cutting off or decrease the flow of blood.
 With reduced blood (nutrients) recovery and even sustenance care impaired, leading to premature degeneration.
 Of course, we can fix and repair the damage: if the injured heeds the warning of pain and gets the care, they need fast.

 Elbow problems that complicate recovery of a Tennis Elbow

 We do not recommend “the wait and see attitude” of more than three days at the very most.
 Most of the time the more you wait, the more problems you end up having.
 Call us now and let us prevent this vicious cycle of pain.
-Elbow problems are mainly an issue that affects the tendons for the most part, at least in the beginning.
+Elbow problems are mainly an issue that affects the tendons (tendonitis) for the most part, at least in the beginning.
 Tendons and muscles require blood to survive, and they need lots more blood when injured.
 This is a great and most important point to remember.
 Blood carries nutrients; these nutrients are needed to repair tears for recovery.

 The point here is that tendons have a lower supply of blood than do muscles.
 So when injured your doctor and therapist must have the skills, knowledge, and technology to increase blood flow to the wounded area effectively: this is why we are better!
 We offer a holistic system of care for all spine, joint, and sports injuries, the elbow included.